Easy & Effective Ways To Stress Less

 Exercise combined with a few other techniques is the best way to rid the body of this excess energy.
 So the next time you are stressed out, try the following:

 2. Body-Focus Breathing: This type of deep breathing is bound to take you to a higher level of consciousness.
-Close your eyes and take in a deep breath and sense the environment around you.
-Relax your body and imagine that all the negativity is flowing out of you when you exhale and good energy is flowing in when you inhale.
+Close your eyes take in a deep breath and sense the environment around you.
+Relax your body and imagine that all the negativity is flowing out of you when you exhale good energy is flowing in when you inhale.

 3. Yoga & Stretches: Yoga poses and general stretching can relieve tension from muscles and make the body more flexible.
 The release of tension from muscles can bring about a feeling of relaxation.